 With this in mind, I put together a post with a list of free or very cheap online learning resources.
 Being able to add highly sought after skills to your resume will only help you, and all of those learning resources provide the tools you need to get those skills.

-Work from home scams give telecommuting a bad name!
-I’ve run across so many people who swear they will never, ever apply for work from home again because they were taken in by scams and just have no trust left for anything.
-This is completely understandable!
+Work from home scams give telecommuting a bad name.
+I’ve run across so many people who refuse to apply for work from home again because they got scammed.
+These people no longer trust anything, and that’s completely understandable!

-But there are lots of obvious red flags that should help you avoid all the scams if you just familiarize yourself with them.
-Watch out for payment requests, unsolicited emails, extremely vague information, little to no contact information, outrageous income claims, and so-called work from home companies with names that include the words “pay day,” “profit,” “wealth,” “freedom,” “fortune,” and so forth.
+Red flags to watch out for include payment requests, unsolicited emails, extremely vague information, little to no contact information, outrageous income claims, and so-called work from home companies with names that include the words “pay day,” “profit,” “wealth,” “freedom,” “fortune,” and so forth.

-Also, never agree to cash a check and then Western Union part of the money off to who-knows-where for any company.
-That’s the oldest scam in the book, and of all the “is this is a scam” emails I get, this is most often what people are asking me about — so it’s everywhere!
+Also, never agree to let a company send you a check for “office supplies” prior to you starting work, and then deposit it into your own back account, wiring part of the money back to them.
+That’s the oldest scam in the book, and of all the “is this is a scam” emails I get, this is most often what people are asking me about.
+It’s everywhere.